Mitsue-Links has been holding free seminars on web-related topics from July 2004 to date.

 About International / Overseas Seminars

-As of November 2015, Mitsue-Links' seminar programs are only held in Japan.
+As of February 2019, Mitsue-Links' seminar programs are only held in Japan.
 In addition, seminars are neither held in the English language nor is simultaneous interpretation available.
 There may be cases where a seminar is jointly sponsored with an international business, and the lecturer may be non-Japanese.
 On these occasions, the seminar will most likely be held in English with a simultaneous interpretation to Japanese.